Amukayoung/Data-Analysis-Ass/README.md

 ## Task

 This is a backend application design in Python/Django.
-The application includes scripts for extracting raw disorganize data from a JSON file and populating it to the database.
+The application includes scripts for extracting raw disorganized data from a JSON file and populating it to the database.
 This data was then visualized data in a frontend Angular application url:https://github.com/Amukayoung/Data-Analysis-Frontend

 ## Technology